Navid200/xDrip/docs/Starting-G6.md

 The transmitter needs to be detached from your body for at least 10 minutes before you proceed.
 More on this [here](./Dexcom/StartG6Sensor.md).
 If there is bleeding, after inserting a new sensor, use Q-tips to absorb the blood.
 Keep doing that, and don't allow any blood to get to the contacts, until bleeding stops.

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): `Settings` &#8722;> `Dexcom Transmitter ID`.
+If the serial number has -1 at the end, only enter the first six characters leaving out -1.

-7. Clean the transmitter contacts (not if you are restarting sensor) using rubbing alcohol.
+8. Clean the transmitter contacts (not if you are restarting sensor) using rubbing alcohol.
 Wait for it (10 seconds) to dry.
 Snap the transmitter into the sensor.
 If you are starting a new transmitter, snapping it into the sensor on your body is required to activate it.

-8. Monitor the G5/G6/G7 system status page.
+9. Monitor the G5/G6/G7 system status page.
 Every 5 minutes, a read cycle completes.
 If you don't have [proper connectivity](./Proper-connectivity.md), don't proceed before figuring out why.
 Perhaps, your settings are incorrect.
 If you are starting a new transmitter, be patient and wait for the battery voltages to be populated before you proceed.
 It may take up to half an hour.

-9. Start sensor.
+10. Start sensor.
 Enter the 4-digit calibration code from the sensor adhesive cover when asked.
 Keep the code.
 In 2 hours, your readings will start with no need for initial calibrations.

 <br/>